sQu1rr/wenet/README.md

 and a number of retry attempts will be made until an acknowledgement is received from the foreign host the packet is sent to.
 If a certain number of retry attempts is reached without any acknowledgement, Wenet will assume the peer has disconnected and forcefully reset the connection.
+It is important to add that reliable delivery is **slow** and the whole point of ENet is unreliable delivery thus if majority of your packets are reliable, you should switch to TCP library.

 - Packet::Flag::Unreliable specifies that packet should be delivered using unreliable delivery, so no retry attempts will be made nor acknowledgements generated.

+- Packet::Flag::Unsequenced - packet will not be sequenced with other packets not supported for reliable packets .

+- Packet::Flag::Unmanaged - packet will not allocate data, and user must supply it instead.

+- Packet::Flag::Fragment - acket will be fragmented using unreliable
+(instead of reliable) sends if it exceeds the MTU.

 A packet may be resized (extended or truncated) with packet.resize().
 Or by adding additional data using operator <<.
 For obvious reasons this operator will